Scaling a freelance platform from

 Challenge

 The manual coordination required 3 hours per project, capping the platform’s capacity at just 5 concurrent projects.
-The goal was to automate this "human" workflow into a self-service UX that could scale 10x (50+ projects) without losing the human touch.

 My role

-UX/Product Designer.
-Designed core MVP user flows and interfaces within an Agile team.
 For 6 weeks mid-project, I worked independently with the Creative Director and developers, leading sprint reviews and presenting design decisions.

 Team & Timeline

-@ Ngrane Agency, Amsterdam (5 months, March – July 2025)
+(6 months, Feb – July 2025)

 Creative Director (client), Business Director (client), Business Strategist, Senior UX Designer, Junior Designer, 3 Developers